starch-uk/sca-extra/PLAN.md

 ### Phase 3: Test Implementation (Priority Order)

 **Note:** All 44 rules will be implemented with comprehensive test coverage.
-The following represents the implementation order, but all rules will eventually have tests.
+The following represents the planned implementation order.

 #### P1 Rules (Start Here)
 1. **InnerClassesCannotBeStatic**